Add Let's Encrypt Support for Certs

 The risk is breaking the cert section as a whole and other services which use the cert section like setting up HTTPS in systems-> general

 When this is complete, end users should be able to obtain/renew certs from Let's Encrypt and other services which rely on the cert section should function properly like setting up HTTPS in systems->general or maybe setting up WebDAV across HTTPS

-#6 Updated by Andrew Meyer over 1 year ago
+#6 Updated by Andrew Meyer about 3 years ago

 Since you're considering implementation details now, I'd like to submit a couple extra points for consideration:

 1. It'd be nice if this feature would work with any ACME server, not just Let's Encrypt.
 This would be good for future-proofing in case more CAs start supporting ACME, and it'd allow getting certs from the Let's Encrypt staging instance for testing.